Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

 4. **Create a Workflow File**: In the `workflows` folder, create a file with the `.yml` extension.
 This file will define your GitHub Actions workflow.

-5. **Workflow File Example**: Below is an example of a `.yml` file, which is commonly used across all Mechanization .NET library repositories.
-This script sets up the .NET environment for building, packaging, and publishing of the Nuget package to GitHub packages whenever a branch is merged into the `main` branch.
+5. **Workflow File Example**: The following presents an example of a `.yml` file that is commonly employed across all Mechanization .NET library repositories.
+Please note that the `.yml` file for dotnet framework library projects varies slightly.
+As a reference, consider viewing the `.yml` file associated with the SensataUILib project, which can be found here: [SensataUILib workflow script](https://github.com/Sensata-Global-Mechanization/Sand-Box-.NET-Modular-UI-Library/blob/main/.github/workflows/build-dotnet-library.yml).

+    5.1 **Script Function**: This script configures the .NET environment to build, package, and publish the Nuget package to GitHub packages each time a branch is merged into the `main` branch.

 ```bash
 # This is the name of your workflow